Why are Greek Island Homes Blue and White?

 Ancient Roots

-Even back in Minoan times, during the Bronze Age, bright colors were preferred.
+Even back in Minoan times, during the Bronze Age, bright colors were preferred to dull ones.
 Typically, cubic designs were used for family homes, sometimes with one unit stacked on top of another.
 Building materials were what was available (primarily stone), as well as a small amount of mud to ensure stability.
 Surprisingly, even though the walls were made without mortar, they have been around for centuries.

 Fast Forward to the 19th Century